jersoncarin/ubuntu-gnome-docker/README.md

-# Ubuntu Latest GNOME on Docker RDP
+# Ubuntu Latest GNOME on Docker VNC

-This guide explains how to build and run a Docker container with a full desktop environment, RDP access, and Cloudflared.
+This guide explains how to build and run a Docker container with a full desktop environment, VNC access, and Cloudflared.

 ---